CUBRID/cubrid-manual/en/security.rst

 .. note:: **SSL/TLS**

 	SSL was first developed by Netscape as an encryption protocol that provides authentication and data encryption between a client and server working over a network.
-Nescape released version 3.0, which improved security flaws in 1996.
-The SSL 3.0 version became the basis for TLS 1.0, and was defined by the IETF in January 1999 as the `RFC2246 <https://tools.ietf.org/html/RFC2246>`_ standard.
+Netscape released version 3.0, which improved security flaws in 1996; Since then, the SSL 3.0 version became the basis for TLS 1.0; and it was defined by the IETF in January 1999 as the `RFC2246 <https://tools.ietf.org/html/RFC2246>`_ standard.
 The last update is `RFC5246 <https://tools.ietf.org/html/RFC5246>`_ .
-TLS is defined based on SSL 3.0, it is almost similar to SSL 3.0.
+TLS is defined based on SSL 3.0, and it is almost similar to SSL 3.0.

 	SSL/TLS provides Server Authentication, Client Authentication and Data Encryption functions.
 Authentication refers to a procedure to verify that the other party is correct, and encryption refers to preventing access to contents even if data is stolen.